FIREPAWER07/SendDisImages/README.md

 ---

 ## 💡 About the Developer
-Hi!
-I’m **[FIREPAWER07](https://github.com/FIREPAWER07)** — a passionate developer who loves building efficient desktop apps with Rust and Tauri.
-**SendDisImages** was made to simplify sending multiple images to Discord while keeping things fast, clean, and private.
+I'm a **beginner programmer** who started with no prior experience.
+I built this project with the help of amazing friends, a bit of AI assistance, and a lot of documentation.
+I’m excited to keep learning and refining my skills as I work on new updates!

 ---

 ## 💖 Support Me
-If you like my work and want to help me keep developing projects like this:
+If you appreciate my work and want to support the development of this project, consider buying me a coffee:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D31CKA7D)